oxylabs/1688-scraper/README.md

 ### How it works

 You can get 1688 results by providing your own URLs to our service.
-We can return the HTML for any page you like.
+We can return the HTML, parsed JSON, or Markdown output for any page you like.

 #### Python code example